codefriar/IOSAndSalesforce/docs/step4.md

 1. While you have the Main storyboard open, use the scene navigator, and select `Root View Controller`.
 2. Using the right hand navigator, select the `Identity Inspector` - the icon looks like a little drivers license.
 3. The top section is titled 'Custom Class' and has a 'class' drop down.
 Using that drop down, select AccountSceneController.
-Note, if you don't see your AccountSceneController listed, make sure you've saved your file and that you've coded your class to conform to the `UITableViewController` protocol.
+Note, if you don't see your AccountSceneController listed, make sure you've saved your file and that you've coded your class to inherit from the `UITableViewController` class.

 ![Identity Inspector](https://codefriar.github.io/IOSAndSalesforce/img/changeAssociatedController.png "Change the assocaited controller class")